DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. _user-path:
 User Path
 ^^^^^^
-To use your own "Bezier Curve" or "Nurbs Path" to animate the car along, use the "User Path" field.
+To use your own "Bezier Curve" or "Nurbs Path" to animate the vehicle along, use the "User Path" field.
 Click the field to browse for your desired path or drag-n-drop the path into the field.
 Hit "Animate Vehicle".

 The Vehicle will automatically be animated to drive along the length of the path over the scene time.